 Let $\Card_*$ denote the set of ordinals $\alpha>\omega$ that are cardinals in $L_{\lambda_\alpha}$.
 The next observation states some properties of this set.
 We will see in Section \ref{subsection reachable cells} that $\delta=\min(\Card_*)$.

-\begin{observation} Suppose that $\kappa$ is an uncountable cardinal. \begin{enumerate-(1)} \item $\Card_*$ is unbounded in $\kappa$. \item For any $\alpha<\kappa$, there is a sequence of length $\alpha$ of successive multiplicatively closed ordinals below $\kappa$ that is disjoint from $\Card_*$.\footnote{We defined $\lambda_\alpha$ only for multiplicatively closed ordinals, so the remaining ordinals are by definition not elements of $\Card_*$. } \end{enumerate-(1)} \end{observation}
+\begin{obs} Suppose that $\kappa$ is an uncountable cardinal. \begin{enumerate} \item $\Card_*$ is unbounded in $\kappa$. \item For any $\alpha<\kappa$, there is a sequence of length $\alpha$ of successive multiplicatively closed ordinals below $\kappa$ that is disjoint from $\Card_*$.\footnote{We defined $\lambda_\alpha$ only for multiplicatively closed ordinals, so the remaining ordinals are by definition not elements of $\Card_*$. } \end{enumerate} \end{obs}

 \begin{proof} It is sufficient to prove \ref{Obs 1.1} assuming that $\kappa$ is regular.
 Take any $\xi<\kappa$ and let $\pi\colon h^{L_{(\kappa^+)^L}}(\xi+1)\rightarrow L_\beta$ denote the transitive collapse.
 Then $\alpha=\pi(\kappa)$ is a cardinal in $L_\beta$ and $\xi<\alpha<\lambda_\alpha<\beta$.
 Hence $\alpha\in\Card_*$.